elimbaum/TrinketPinball/README.md

 Three 7-segment displays, loaded via shift registers, allow users to display numbers and other characters on their pinball machine.

 #### Standard Methods
 `void displayNumber(int n)` – display a number (with leading zeros).
-Numbers that can't fit on the display will be replaced with either "bIg" or "neg".
+Numbers that can't fit on the display will be replaced with either "bIG" or "neg".

 `void displayText(char text[], int delayTime)` – display an ascii string up to length 256.
 Displayed string is case-sensitive.